leonardoAB1/Flespi-Integration-Scripts/README.md

 # Flespi Integration Scripts

-This repository houses a set of Python scripts designed for integration with the Flespi platform, employing both MQTT and REST APIs.
+This repository houses a set of scripts designed for integration with the Flespi platform, employing both MQTT and REST APIs.
 The scripts serve as illustrative examples for diverse use cases, including but not limited to real-time message retrieval, scooter location tracking, active TCP connection monitoring from a device, and retrieving details about registered devices.

 For comprehensive documentation, please refer to the [General Documentation](https://flespi.io/docs/#/mqtt/sessions).
 Additionally, you can find information about tokens and access keys in the [Token Documentation](https://flespi.com/kb/tokens-access-keys-to-flespi-platform#token-groups).